GOProteinGNN: Leveraging Protein Knowledge Graphs for Protein Representation Learning: Empirical Evaluation

 \subsection{Tasks}

-We present an extensive empirical evaluation of our method across a wide range of protein-level and amino acid-level representation tasks.
-We use Tasks Assessing Protein Embeddings (TAPE) \cite{tape} as a common benchmark to evaluate protein representation learning.
-TAPE is a set of biologically relevant semi-supervised learning tasks, such as Contact Prediction and Remote Homology Detection, spread across different domains of protein biology.
-Furthermore, we tested our representations on the Semantic Similarity Inference task from PROBE~\cite{Unsal2022LearningFP} and on Protein-Protein Interactions (PPI) from GNN-PPI~\cite{lv2021learning}.
-All tasks were divided into specific training, validation, and test splits to ensure that each task tested a biologically relevant generalization that transferred to real-life scenarios.
-See Supplementary Material~\ref{sec:tasks_detailes} for comprehensive task details and Supplementary Material~\ref{sec:more_tasks} for an analysis of additional tasks.
+We present an extensive empirical evaluation of our method across a wide range of protein-level and amino acid-level representation tasks, including both intrinsic tasks (e.g., semantic similarity inference from PROBE~\cite{Unsal2022LearningFP}) and extrinsic tasks (e.g., protein–protein interactions~\cite{lv2021learning}, contact prediction, and remote homology detection from the TAPE benchmark~\cite{tape}).
+These experiments demonstrate the value of our representations in real-world bioinformatics applications.
+All tasks were divided into specific training, validation, and test splits to ensure that each task tested biologically relevant generalization transferable to real-life scenarios.